Level 0

 Level 0: Digital Logic

-Where we find the physical components of the computer system: the digital circuits (the chips), which consist of gates and wires
+Where we find the physical components of the computer system: the

 Common to all systems.